Top 10 Best The Walking Dead Characters

 The Top Ten

-1 Daryl Dixon Daryl Dixon is a fictional character from the American television series The Walking Dead portrayed by Norman Reedus.
-He is an original character and has no comic counterpart.
+Daryl Dixon is a fictional character from the American television series The Walking Dead, portrayed by Norman Reedus.
+He is an original character created for the show and does not appear in the comic book series.
+Daryl has become one of the most popular and enduring characters in the franchise.

 He's a character that really changes throughout the seasons.
 He starts off a lot like his brother, but over time he changes into a nicer person.
 He's a really complex character that I have laughed and cried with.
 He gets funny one-liners and some badass scenes, like pulling an arrow from his stomach to shoot a walker.